 These are vital steps on how to start a carpet cleaning business.
 They aren’t complex but practicable steps to implement when starting new.

-Although we have talked extensively on starting from scratch, you have the freedom to choose the franchise option.
+Although we have talked extensively about starting from scratch, you have the freedom to choose the franchise option.
 This is less challenging and can be rewarding too.